 Career Paths into Game Design

-Whether games are being developed by an individual or a small team, game designers are always needed.
-Working with an independent game developer allows game designers have the freedom to design games how they see fit, but within the studio’s financial means.
+Whether games are being developed by an individual or a small team, great game design is always needed.
+Working with an independent game developer allows game designers the freedom to design games how they see fit, but within the studio’s financial means.
 Game designers who were armed with a “do more with less” mindset have made prestigious titles such as: Angry Birds, Journey, Amnesia, and Minecraft.

-(otherwise called triple A) are the studios who have the financial means to create bigger budget titles.
+(Otherwise called "triple A") are the studios who have the financial means to create bigger budget titles, and typically have much larger teams.
 These studios typically have teams dedicated to each area of a game, which may offer more specialized opportunities within the game design field.